 Remember that official communications from Dickinson College (for example, instructions from the Registrar, Campus Life, or the Center for Global Study and Engagement) will be sent to your Dickinson e-mail account.
-If you ordinarily use another e-mail account, remember to check your Dickinson account regularly for messages, or have your Dickinson account forwarded to your personal e-mail account.
-Also, be sure to clear your Dickinson Inbox regularly so that messages can reach you and do not bounce back.
-Make sure you also empty your Sent and Deleted messages box regularly.
+If you ordinarily use another e-mail account, remember to check your Dickinson account regularly for messages or have your Dickinson account forwarded to your personal account.
+Also, be sure to clear your Dickinson Inbox regularly so that messages can reach you.
+Make sure you empty your Sent and Deleted messages box regularly.